World Economic Forum’s AI head on how to protect human rights without stifling innovation

 The value of AI ethics boards

-In the months ahead, the WEF plans to ramp up its AI initiatives to boost implementation of AI ethics.
+In the months ahead, the WEF plans to ramp up initiatives to boost implementation of AI ethics.

-Firth-Butterfield believes tech giants and businesses should continue to create advisory boards to help guide the ethical use of AI.
-The establishment of such boards at the likes of Microsoft, Facebook, and Google in recent years made the notion that companies should create such bodies a quasi-established norm, but the dissolution of two AI ethics boards at Google in recent weeks has called into question the effectiveness of such boards when they have no teeth or power.
+Firth-Butterfield believes tech giants and businesses should be creating advisory boards to help guide the ethical use of AI.
+The establishment of such boards at the likes of Microsoft, Facebook, and Google in recent years made the notion a quasi-established norm in the tech industry, but the dissolution of two AI ethics boards at Google in recent weeks has called into question the effectiveness of advisory boards when they have no teeth or power.

 Even so, she said, “At the forum, we are very definite that having an ethics advisory panel around the use of AI in your company is a really good idea, so we support very much Google’s efforts to create one.”